blado-runnero/Transfer-Learning-using-Keras/README.md

 Transfer Learning using keras and vgg16 model.

-[will update this section and documentation in the file after few days]
+[will update this section and documentation in the notebook file soon]